TheIoTLearningInitiative/Zephyr/documentation/Background.md

 # Background

+> Real Time Operating System
+> > A real-time operating system (RTOS) is an operating system (OS) intended to serve real-time application process data as it comes in, typically without buffering delays.
+Processing time requirements (including any OS delay) are measured in tenths of seconds or shorter.
+[Wikipedia](https://en.wikipedia.org/wiki/Real-time_operating_system)

 > __Single Address Space Operating System__
 > > In computer science, a single address space operating system (or SASOS) is an operating system that provides for all processes only one globally shared virtual address space.
 [Wikipedia](https://en.wikipedia.org/wiki/Single_address_space_operating_system)